coli-saar/coli-saar.github.io/grpo_prm.md

 This is only interesting if the implicit PRM is non-trivial.
 If trajectories in a group never share prefixes, the tree is flat, every step is a whole trajectory, and the PRM collapses back into an ordinary ORM.
 So the next question is empirical: in actual GRPO training, do prefixes overlap enough to matter?

-To measure this, we trained two DeepSeek-R1-Distill-Qwen-1.5B models (group sizes 6 and 36) on the OpenRS (TODO: cite) math dataset, built the overlapping-prefix tree for every group, and tracked two quantities:
+To measure this, we trained two DeepSeek-R1-Distill-Qwen-1.5B models (group sizes 6 and 36) on the OpenRS (Dang & Ngo, 2025) math dataset, built the overlapping-prefix tree for every group, and tracked two quantities:

 - **Path depth:** how many process steps sit between the root and a leaf.
 Smaller values mean a flatter, more trivial trees; larger ones mean richer prefix overlap.
 - **Intermediate Proportion:** the fraction of a trajectory's tokens that fall inside a shared prefix (i.e. the share of tokens actually receiving non-trivial process reward).